junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).

-This PyTorch version produces results comparable or better than our original Torch software.
+This PyTorch implementation produces results comparable or better than our original Torch software.
 If you would like to reproduce the exact same results as in the papers, check out the original [CycleGAN Torch](https://github.com/junyanz/CycleGAN) and [pix2pix Torch](https://github.com/phillipi/pix2pix) code

+**Note**: The current software works well with PyTorch 0.1-0.3.
+PyTorch 0.4 support will be added by the end of May.

 #### CycleGAN: [[Project]](https://junyanz.github.io/CycleGAN/) [[Paper]](https://arxiv.org/pdf/1703.10593.pdf) [[Torch]](https://github.com/junyanz/CycleGAN)
 <img src="https://junyanz.github.io/CycleGAN/images/teaser_high_res.jpg" width="900"/>